MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-I-Federal-Trade-Commission/subchapter-F-Fair-Credit-Reporting-Act/part-642-Prescreen-Optout-Notice/section-642.3.md

 ##### § 642.3 Prescreen opt-out notice. #####

-Link to an amendment published at 86 FR 50850, Sept.
-13, 2021.

-Any person who uses a consumer report on any consumer in connection with any credit or insurance transaction that is not initiated by the consumer, and that is provided to that person under section 604(c)(1)(B) of the FCRA (15 U.S.C.
+Any motor vehicle dealer that uses a consumer report on any consumer in connection with any credit or insurance transaction that is not initiated by the consumer, and that is provided to that person under section 604(c)(1)(B) of the FCRA (15 U.S.C.
 1681b(c)(1)(B)), shall, with each written solicitation made to the consumer about the transaction, provide the consumer with the following statement, consisting of a short portion and a long portion, which shall be in the same language as the offer of credit or insurance:

 (a) *Short notice.* The short notice shall be a clear and conspicuous, and simple and easy to understand statement as follows: